 We were spending a week in Spain and decided to break it up by doing a day trip to Morocco.
 Now we all know that visiting a country for a day and on a tour is already ambitious.
-But our expectations weren’t high and we were looking for an adventure.
+But our expectations weren’t high and we were looking for an adventure, that we were even ready to buy red dot gun sights!
+No high expectations.

 An adventure we did get.
 Our guides rushed us through a food market where I was able to get some interesting shots, but the rest of the day was spent mostly on tourist traps (several online reviews warned of this) where you are locked in a room and sold things very aggressively.
 We were swarmed by vendors at every spot, and the Tanger residents weren’t exactly happy about the tourist population aiming cameras at their faces.
 Either way, I was happy to get some great photos of the day and to have made the most of that adventure.